-In a recent op-ed for the South China Morning Post, Ziyu Zhang asks the following question: The United States or China, who has the stronger military?
+In a recent op-ed for the South China Morning Post, Zhang Ziyu asked the following question: The United States or China, who has the stronger military?

-She writes, “China is pushing ahead with plans to turn the People’s Liberation Army into a modern fighting force by 2027—the centenary of its founding—as tensions with the US build.”
-China, she argues, is very much in the ascendancy.
+China, she argued, is very much in the ascendancy.
 Worryingly, the U.S. Defense Department appears to agree with her.
-Although the U.S. military is still the most powerful in the world, the Biden administration appears to be doing all in its power to weaken it.
+Although the U.S. military is still the most powerful fighting force in the world, the Biden administration appears to be doing all within its power to weaken it.
 By reversing Trump-era policies, the new administration is now allowing an increasing number of transgender members to serve.
 Not surprisingly, the decision has received praise from progressive outlets.
 However, Biden’s move is far from wise.
 In fact, it may end up costing the country dearly.

 Mental Health and Suicide in the Military

 Of course, there’s no one reason to explain why more soldiers are taking their own lives.
 The Anna Karenina principle is applicable at the individual level as well as the familial.
 Every person is different, and people commit suicide for different reasons.
-But, as Suitt notes, pre-existing mental health issues appear to play a significant role.
+But, as Suitt noted, pre-existing mental health issues appear to play a significant role.
 Childhood trauma, in particular, is a major predictor of suicide risk.
-Suitt writes: “Nearly three-quarters of new soldiers in the Army report previous traumatic experiences upon joining the service, and a fifth of those experiences is child abuse.
-Research strongly links childhood abuse to suicidal behaviors, even when accounting for new traumas service members may experience in the military.”

 What Is the US Military Becoming?